SofiaArranzRegidor/QwaveMPS/README.md

 ## Usage

-Add a more detailed explanation on the repo and how to use it.
-We can also add here a link to readthedocs if we decide to create one
+The following diagram summarizes the Qwavwmps framework, showing the main input and output parameters.
+For detailed usage information, see our [documentation](docs/usage.md).

 ![Diagram of the code workflow](docs/images/diagram.png)

 ## Features

 ## Contributing
+Check our [contributing guidelines](docs/contributing.md) for details on how to contribute to QwaveMPS.

 ## Citing